 Barry S. Webber - of counsel

-Barry S. Webber has been practicing law and has been active in the Broward County community since 1969.
+Mr. Webber has practiced law and has been active in the Broward County community since 1969.
 His practice concentrates on commercial transactions and litigation, banking, real property, governmental and land development matters.
-Mr. Webber worked with condominium developers in developing condominium documentation and closing the condominium units in large residential developments.
-Mr. Webber served as the assistant to the City Attorney in the City of Miramar, served as the City Attorney for Cooper City and served as the Town Attorney of the Town of Davie for twenty years during which time the Town developed from a small rural community that did not have an ad valorem tax to a thriving municipality with a population in excess of 70,000 residents.
+Mr. Webber worked with condominium developers in developing condominium documentation and closing the condominium units in large developments.
+Mr. Webber served as the assistant to the City Attorney in the City of Miramar, served as the City Attorney for Cooper City and served as the Town Attorney of the Town of Davie for twenty (20) years during which time the Town developed from a small rural community that did not have an ad valorem tax to a thriving municipality with a population in excess of 70,000 residents.
 Mr. Webber has provided representation to the banking community throughout his career and has provided representation to de novo banks in the charter application process.

 © Hinden, McLean & Arbeiter, PA.
 All rights reserved.